 The subject of linear algebra can be partially explained by the meaning of the two terms comprising the title.
 "Linear" is a term you will appreciate better at the end of this course, and indeed, attaining this appreciation could be taken as one of the primary goals of this course.
 However for now, you can understand it to mean anything that is "straight" or "flat."
-For example in the xy-plane you might be accustomed to describing straight lines (is there any other kind?) as the set of solutions to an equation of the form y = mx + b, where the slope m and the yintercept b are constants that together describe the line.
-In multivariate calculus, you may have discussed planes.
+For example in the xy-plane you might be accustomed to describing straight lines (is there any other kind?) as the set of solutions to an equation of the form y = mx + b, where the slope m and the y-intercept b are constants that together describe the line.
+If you have studies multivariate calculus, then you will have encountered planes.
 Living in three dimensions, with coordinates described by triples (x, y, z), they can be described as the set of solutions to equations of the form ax + by + cz = d, where a, b, c, d are constants that together determine the plane.
 While we might describe planes as "flat," lines in three dimensions might be described as "straight."
 From a multivariate calculus course you will recall that lines are sets of points described by equations such as x = 3t - 4, y = -7t + 2, z = 9t, where t is a parameter that can take on any value.